Regional Overview: Seven States, No Single Pattern

 Sunshine Law Traditions

-Florida's famous Sunshine Law creates cultural expectations for government transparency.
-Tampa Bay's resistance to encryption reflects this tradition.
-Texas has similar open-government statutes.
-Southern states with strong transparency laws often see more community resistance to encryption than states without such traditions.
+Florida's Sunshine Law sets a baseline expectation that government operates in public.
+Tampa Bay's resistance to encryption is partly an expression of that.
+Texas has comparable open-government statutes.
+Southern states with strong transparency laws have tended to see more organized community pushback on encryption than states without them.

 >